accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Compression__.
 Compression is critical to storage efficiency at query tier.
 It also reduces amplification by transferring less data in reads/writes.
 Compression needs to work with encryption, where CBC (chained block cipher) can randomize identical blocks.
 Packing similar data together makes compression more efficient (i.e. columnar layout).
 Transfer overhead can be reduced by directly querying and passing compressed blocks ([late materialization](https://web.stanford.edu/class/cs245/win2020/readings/c-store-compression.pdf)).
 Queries become even more efficient with [SIMD vectorization and JIT compile](https://15721.courses.cs.cmu.edu/spring2020/papers/16-vectorization2/p2209-kersten.pdf).

   * __Index lookup__.
 An ideal data layout should be easy for index lookup to serve reads or find write locations.
 Index structure and traversal can embed in data units, or data clustered into index.
 Given limited index size and granularity, data chunks can have a second level min-max sketching, zone maps, or bloomfilters.
+Data can also be compressed, support range query, without a separated index; see [Succinct data structures](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-141.pdf).

 Next, we define the __data unit__, e.g. how big a block is, chunks, files.
 We need to think properties are enforced at which level of data unit, indexing happens at which granularity, data placement & migration unit size, etc. Listing data units from small to big: